 - Educating self and others:

-- Participate in organizing or providing leadership for a Scouting America Scout activity in another country that involves interaction with Scouts from that country, such as an exchange program, camping experience, or tour activity.
+- Participate in organizing or providing leadership for a Scouting America Scout activity in another country that involves interaction with Scouts from that country, such as an exchange program, camping experience, or a tour activity.

 - Giving support to international Scouting: